USGS-R/training-curriculum/content/r-package-dev/Defensive_Programming.md

 }
 ```

 To add in retries, wrap the call to your unreliable process in a call to `tryCatch`, then put it in a loop that keeps iterating until `flaky_process()` returns successfully or we run out of `attempt`s.
-The `error` argument to `tryCatch` is a function you define to say what happens if `expr` returns an error; in this case, we simply return the error as an object to be inspected on the following line.
+The `error` argument to `tryCatch` is a function you define to control what happens if `expr` returns an error; in this case, we simply return the error as an object to be inspected on the following line.

 ``` r
 set.seed(4433)